Gamers-Blended/Telco_Default_Classification/README.md

 ![image info](./ReadMe_Images/image3.PNG)
 Information about the inputs:
 ```
-	gender: int
-	SeniorCitizen: int
-	Partner: int
-	Dependents: int
-	tenure: float
-	PhoneService: int
-	MultipleLines: int
-	OnlineSecurity: int
-	OnlineBackup: int
-	DeviceProtection: int
-	TechSupport: int
-	StreamingTV: int
-	StreamingMovies: int
-	PaperlessBilling: int
-	MonthlyCharges: float
-	TotalCharges: float
-	InternetService_DSL: int
+	tenure: int
 	InternetService_Fiber_optic: int
 	InternetService_No: int
 	Contract_Month_to_month: int
-	Contract_One_year: int
 	Contract_Two_year: int
-	PaymentMethod_Bank_transfer_automatic: int
-	PaymentMethod_Credit_card_automatic: int
 	PaymentMethod_Electronic_check: int
-	PaymentMethod_Mailed_check: int
 ```

 Binary variables:
 ```
-  gender: Female = 1, Male = 0
-  SeniorCitizen: Yes = 1, No = 0
-	Partner: Yes = 1, No = 0
-	Dependents: Yes = 1, No = 0
-  PhoneService: Yes = 1, No = 0
-	MultipleLines: Yes = 1, No = 0
-	OnlineSecurity: Yes = 1, No = 0
-	OnlineBackup: Yes = 1, No = 0
-	DeviceProtection: Yes = 1, No = 0
-	TechSupport: Yes = 1, No = 0
-	StreamingTV: Yes = 1, No = 0
-	StreamingMovies: Yes = 1, No = 0
-	PaperlessBilling: Yes = 1, No = 0
-  InternetService_DSL: Yes = 1, No = 0
 	InternetService_Fiber_optic: Yes = 1, No = 0
 	InternetService_No: Yes = 1, No = 0
+        PaymentMethod_Electronic_check: Yes = 1, No = 0

-  These 3 variables are mutually exclusive:
+  These 2 variables are mutually exclusive:
 	Contract_Month_to_month: Yes = 1, No = 0
-	Contract_One_year: Yes = 1, No = 0
 	Contract_Two_year: Yes = 1, No = 0

-  These 4 variables are mutually exclusive:
-	PaymentMethod_Bank_transfer_automatic: Yes = 1, No = 0
-	PaymentMethod_Credit_card_automatic: Yes = 1, No = 0
-	PaymentMethod_Electronic_check: Yes = 1, No = 0
-	PaymentMethod_Mailed_check: Yes = 1, No = 0
 ```
 Numerical variables:
 ```
-tenure: float value to show how long has the customer has stayed with the telco company
+tenure: int value to show how long has the customer has stayed with the telco company
-MonthlyCharges: float value to show how much customer is being charged monthly
-TotalCharges: float value to show total amount of charges
 ```
 9. Once all inputs have been set, click on the "Execute" button
 10. Under Responses, Server response, **Response body**, the model will output its prediction: <br>